3 tips to prepare for tighter profits

 1. Interest rates and their effect on exchange rates

-The will announce its next interest rate decision on April 13.
-The next meeting of the (Fed) is scheduled for April 27.
+The Bank of Canada (BoC) will announce its next interest rate decision on April 13.
+The next meeting of the U.S. Federal Reserve (Fed) is scheduled for April 27.
 Watch for signals from either side of the border suggesting a different course for each interest rate.
 A slowdown in increases to the key U.S. interest rate would further strengthen the Canadian dollar vis-à-vis the USD.

 Hikes in the U.S. interest rate may slow.
 Central banks in Europe, Japan and China keep pushing for an accommodative stance on interest rates as the world economy still shows economic weakness.
 This pressure may make it difficult for the U.S. Fed to stick to its plan to normalize its key interest rate.